Nazhat Shameem: Background

 Before his suspension, no Acting appointment was able to be made by him.
 In his absence, a meeting of the Judicial Service Commission made up of the President of the Fiji Law Society, the Chairman of the Public Service Commission and the Chief Justice was chaired by Shameem instead of by the Chief Justice.
 She chaired the meeting as the most senior judge of the High Court and with the concurrence of the two other members of the Commission.
 The Commission agreed to recommend the next most senior judge, Justice Anthony Gates as the Acting Chief Justice, to the President Ratu Josefa Iloilo, who duly appointed him.
 The Law Society brought a judicial review action against the acting appointment of the Chief Justice.
 The matter was heard at leave stage by Justice Andrew Bruce, a Hong Kong Queen's Counsel, who found that Justice Shameem had acted in accordance with a Memorandum of Understanding signed by all the High Court judges in August 2005, including the then Chief Justice Daniel Fatiaki.
 That Memorandum had said that in a crisis, when the Chief Justice is unable to perform any of the functions of his office, the most senior judge of the High Court will perform those functions to ensure the survival of the judiciary.
 At the leave hearing, the Law Society conceded that Justice Shameem had acted in good faith and in the interests of the judiciary, but challenged the constitutionality of the chairing of the Commission in the absence of the Chief Justice.

 Before the full hearing could proceed, the Fiji Court of Appeal, made up of judges appointed by the challenged Judicial Service Commission, and post-2006, found that the Bainimarama government was unlawfully appointed, and ultra vires of the President's powers.
 On 11 April 2009, all the judges were removed from office by the President of Fiji, following the abrogation of the Constitution.
 Shameem was not reappointed.
 She went on to form a legal consultancy which mainly conducted legal skills workshops for lawyers.

 In May 2014, Shameem was appointed Fiji's first Permanent Representative to the United Nations Office in Geneva.
 On 27 October 2014, she presented her credentials as Fiji's permanent representative to the World Trade Organization to Director-General Roberto Azevedo.
 In 2021 she was appointed President of the United Nations Human Rights Council though the questionable human rights situation of the country she represents has been pointed out.

+In June 2022 she was replaced as permanent representative to the United Nations by Luke Daunivalu.

+In December 2021 she was elected a Deputy Prosecutor of the International Criminal Court.
+She was sworn in on 7 March 2022.
+In May 2025, as chief prosecutor Karim Ahmad Khan temporarily stepped aside during an investigation into his alleged sexual misconduct, she took charge of the Office of the Prosecutor together with deputy prosecutor Mame Mandiaye Niang.